afs202005277/JetpackJoyride/docs/README.md

 ### Parallel Inheritance Hierarchies

 Every time a new Element object is added to the game, whether it be an obstacle (monsters) or collectible (power-ups), we are forced to create a subclass of Element and a subclass of View.
-Even though this is considered a smell, since we are following the MVC design pattern, it needs to happen in order to keep the model and the view independent of each other.
+Even though this is considered a smell, since we are following the MVC architectural pattern, it needs to happen in order to keep the model and the view independent of each other.

 ### Duplicate Code

 The draw methods of PlayerView, RocketView and LaserView may be considered identical, however, correcting this smell would make the code less obvious and harder to read.

 ### Data Classes

 All the classes of the Model package only have constructors, getters and setters (dumb classes) but this isn't an indication of a problem since we chose to use the MVC architectural pattern which puts the responsibility of handling the game's logic on the Controller class.

 ### Alternative Classes with different Interfaces